WHAT DOES THERAPY LOOK LIKE?

 ide.

-My shoulders are held high, but I am getting longer and more fluid.
+My shoulders are still held high, but I am getting longer and more fluid.

 It cracks apart.
 The contents spill out.
 They smell.
 It’s messy.